Season 23 Tier List: Speed Running Build Rankings

 With the addition of the new Barbarian items in Patch 2.6.7, the Rend Barbarian build has become one of the strongest solo-pushing builds in the game.
 Not only is the build extremely powerful, but it also brings the speed to match.
 This build is often referenced as "Spin to Win," and for good reason.
 While keeping up buffs and channeling one ability, you can efficiently and effectively clear any content that you do while moving extremely fast, with no need to ever wait or stop for anything.

-While this build is still very strong for bounties and Nephalem Rifts, the real reason that Barbarian sits at the top of S-Tier is the power that this build brings for Greater Rifts.
+While this build is still very strong for bounties and Nephalem Rifts, the real reason that Barbarian sits in the S-Tier is the power that this build brings for Greater Rifts.
 You can retain 90% of the power that the normal pushing build brings while greatly ramping up your speed, allowing you to speed farm high Greater Rifts for experience, gear, and gem levels at a very efficient rate.
 This build alone previously had Barbarian in the S-tier, but this build now lacks the raw power that other classes bring with newer builds, pushing it down into the A-tier.